WHAT’S AT STAKE

-There’s that distracted driver, one hand on the steering wheel and the other on the phone, with the job of driving safely clearly far from his mind.
 We’ve all seen one – or been one.
-Cell phone use has escalated considerably in recent years.
+We’re talking about that distracted driver, one hand on the steering wheel and the other on the phone, with the job of driving safely clearly far from his mind.
+Cell phone use has escalated considerably in the past decade.
 So has the number of phone-related traffic fatalities and the number of jurisdictions enacting laws that prohibit or restrict cell phone use.
 Many companies are following suit by introducing policies that prohibit or limit a worker’s cell phone use while driving.

 Studies suggest driving while on a cell phone can be as dangerous as driving drunk.
 Not convinced?
 Try following drivers who are talking on the phone.
 Are they driving inconsistently, speeding up one minute and then slowing down the next?
 Do they change lanes unexpectedly or have difficulty staying in their own lane?
 Those are all telltale signs that a driver is distracted by a cell phone.

 A study conducted by the National Safety Council found cell phone users missed twice as many simulated traffic signals as drivers who weren’t on the phone.
 This included drivers using a hands-free device, something researchers say is only slightly safer than using a hand-held phone.

 Cell phones have not increased productivity to the extent that some might suggest.
 One company surveyed employees a year after introducing a cell phone ban and found 95 percent reported no lost productivity.

 In June 2007, five teens were killed when their car swerved into oncoming traffic and collided with a truck.
 The investigation revealed that the driver’s cell phone was being used to make calls and send text messages at the time of the crash.

 - Don’t use a cell phone if you are a new driver or are getting accustomed to a new car.
 Master the most important skills first.

 - Pull over to the side of the road to take or make calls, including calls to 9-1-1.